nandini0407/BookAddict/ReadME.md

 ### Allow users to add books

-Users will be provided with a form to add books to the BookAddict database.
+Users will be able to add books to the BookAddict database.
 Image uploading will be handled by Cloudinary.

 ### Tags